-Sterling near 11-month highs vs dollar as BoE begins policy meeting
+Sterling at 11-month highs vs. dollar as BoE meeting gets underway

 3 Min Read

-LONDON (Reuters) - Sterling traded close to 11-month highs against a broadly weaker dollar on Wednesday, as investors focused on a two-day Bank of England meeting that should provide clues on whether interest rates could be hiked in coming months.
+LONDON (Reuters) - Sterling traded at its highest in almost 11 months against a broadly weaker dollar on Wednesday, as a two-day Bank of England meeting that should provide investors with clues on whether interest rates could be hiked in coming months got underway.

 A purchasing managers' index (PMI) survey showing growth in Britain's construction industry tumbled to an 11-month low in July had little impact on the currency.

-The pound briefly touched Tuesday's high of $1.3245 after the data, the strongest since mid-September, which it had hit after the equivalent survey for the manufacturing sector came in stronger than expected.
-It eased back to around $1.3235 by 0845 GMT, up around a quarter of a percent on the day.
+The pound touched Tuesday's high of $1.3245 after the data, the strongest since mid-September, which it had hit after the equivalent survey for the manufacturing sector came in stronger than expected.
+It eased back to around $1.3230 by 1445 GMT, still up around 0.2 percent on the day.

 "I don't think we took a lot of direction from the construction PMI, as it’s such a small part of the economy," said RBC currency strategist Adam Cole. "...Cable (sterling/dollar) is really just being dragged up by euro/dollar at the moment."